No booking fees on the app

 London Kings Cross to Peterborough train travel guide

-Taking the train from London Kings Cross to Peterborough is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London Kings Cross, you can arrive at Peterborough in just 45m, making it a quick and convenient option for travelling between these two places.
+The train journey from London Kings Cross to Peterborough combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from London Kings Cross, you can get to Peterborough in just 45m, making it an ideal and convenient choice for travelling between them.

 Planning and booking